vivekshivam/Data-Driven-Recipe-Generator/README.md

 ## **Summary of Results**

-Recipe Genie generates personalized recipe recommendations using cosine similarity, helping users make the most of their available ingredients, saving both time and effort.
+Recipe Explore generates personalized recipe recommendations using cosine similarity, helping users make the most of their available ingredients, saving both time and effort.

 ---